RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 ## Elliptic Curves over Extension Fields

-Elliptic Curves over Finite fields (including ones over Extension Fields) have 2 mathematical structures involved.
+Elliptic Curves over Finite fields (including ones over Extension Fields) have 2 algebraic structures involved.

 - When an Elliptic curve is defined over a Field $F_p$, then the coordinates of the Weierstrass equation of the curve are elements of the field - this field is also called the underlying Field.